NuGet/docs.microsoft.com-nuget/docs/Guides/Create-NET-Standard-Packages-VS2017.md

         </PropertyGroup>
     ```

-1. Right-click the solution and select **Build Solution** to again generate all the files for the package, this time with the correct metadata.
+1. Save the project, then right-click the solution and select **Build Solution** to again generate all the files for the package, this time with the correct metadata.

 ## Package the component

-NuGet 4.0 supports a pack target using MSBuild when the project contains the necessary package metadata, as was added in the previous section.
-To invoke MSBuild in this way, simply specify the pack target on the command line:
+NuGet 4.0 supports a pack target using MSBuild version 15.1+ when the project contains the necessary package metadata, as was added in the previous section.
+To invoke MSBuild in this way, simply specify the pack target on the command line in the same folder as the `.csproj` file:

     msbuild /t:pack /p:Configuration=Release

-This will generate `AppLogger.YOUR_NAME.1.0.0.nupkg` in the `bin\Release` folder by default, as it builds that configuration.
+This generates `AppLogger.YOUR_NAME.1.0.0.nupkg` in the `bin\Release` folder by default, as it builds that configuration.
 If you omit the `/p` switch, the default configuration will be `Debug`.

 Opening this file in a tool like the [NuGet Package Explorer](https://github.com/NuGetPackageExplorer/NuGetPackageExplorer) and expanding all the nodes, you'll see the following contents: